zdenal/backbone_form_helper/README.md

 # BackboneFormHelper

-This gem provide form helper based on Rails principle like 'f.text_field :name'.
+This Rails gem provide javascript form helper based on Rails principle like 'f.text_field :name'.
 For each helper exist template so you can create your own template for each of them (eg. /templates/text_field).
 Now are templates created in Twitter bootstrap style.